Thomcord

 Its aromatic, "labrusca" flavor is similar to that of Concord, but mellowed by the mild, sweet taste from Thompson Seedless.
 Thomcord grows well in hot, dry climates, ripens between late July and mid-August, and tolerates powdery mildew.
 It is a productive variety, yielding an average of 15.1 kg of grapes per vine, but has produced as much as 32 kg per vine in grower trials.
 The berries weigh between 2.72 and 3.38 g and have a medium-thick, blue-black skin that adheres to the fruit, unlike Concord, which has a thick skin that can slip off the pulp easily.
 The aborted seeds in the fruit body are relatively small, but larger than those in Thompson Seedless.

 The plant is not restricted for propagation and distribution.
-Virus-free propagation material is available from the Foundation Plant Services (FPS) at the University of California, Davis, and its genetic material is archived at the National Plant Germplasm System.
+Virus-free propagation material is available in the United States from the Foundation Plant Services (FPS) at the University of California, Davis, and its genetic material is archived at the National Plant Germplasm System.
 After 17 years of testing, it was declared ready for use in 2003.
 It is currently available in supermarkets.